m-e-meyer/clanlib/README.md

     cl_clannie

-Represents a player who is a clanmate.
+Represents a player-character who is a clanmate.

     cl_player

+Represents a player-character.

     distribution

     dungeon_run